zj8487/logrus-wrapper/README.md

 fully compatible with Sirupsen/logrus package.

 - This makes switching back to the original package as simple as:
-  1. removing the Setup(...) function
+  1. replacing the Setup(...) function
   2. replacing *jeffizhungry* with *Sirupsen*

 # Usage